Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Memory.md

   breakdown value produces.
 All breakdown values are optional, and default to `{ type: "count" }`.

+* `{ by: "filename", then:breakdown, noFilename:noFilenameBreakdown }`

+  For scripts only, group by the filename of the script.

+  Further categorize all of the scripts from each distinct filename using breakdown.

+  Scripts that lack a filename are counted using noFilenameBreakdown.
+  These appear in the result `Map` under the key string `"noFilename"`.

 * `{ by: "internalType", then: breakdown }`

   Group items by the names given their types internally by SpiderMonkey.